 - Goals and Progress of the Alliance

 The Alliance was informally created on April 28, 2011, when the presidents of Chile, Colombia, Mexico, and Peru signed the Lima Declaration.
-This initiative was developed by then Peruvian President Alan García to supplement the existing bilateral trade agreements between the four countries and create an economic bloc to negotiate and trade with other economies as a unified group.
-The Alliance wanted to increase competitiveness by integrating economies and allow for the free flow of capital, goods, people, and services among its members, in addition to seeking expanded trade with Asia-Pacific countries.
+This initiative was developed by then-Peruvian President Alan García to supplement the existing bilateral trade agreements between the four countries and create an economic bloc to negotiate and trade with other economies as a unified group.
+The Alliance’s goal was to increase competitiveness by integrating economies and allow for the free flow of capital, goods, people, and services among members, in addition to seeking expanded trade with Asia-Pacific countries.

-The Alliance members—Chile, Colombia, Mexico, and Peru—account for approximately 37 percent of Latin America’s total GDP, receive 37 percent of Latin America’s foreign direct investment, and make up approximately 59 percent of the region’s trade.
+The Alliance members—Chile, Colombia, Mexico, and Peru—are responsible for approximately 38 percent of Latin America and the Caribbean’s total GDP, receive 37 percent of Latin America’s foreign direct investment, and make up approximately 59 percent of the region’s trade.

-The Framework Agreement dictates that member countries must be democracies, practice the separation of the powers of state, and protect, promote, and guarantee human rights and fundamental liberties.
-They must also have existing bilateral trade agreements with member countries already in place.
+The Framework Agreement dictates that member countries must be democracies, practice separation of the powers of state, and protect, promote, and guarantee human rights and fundamental liberties.
+They must also have existing bilateral trade agreements with member countries.
 Article 3 of the Framework Agreement outlines requirements for countries seeking membership.
-The bloc aims to sign FTAs with Asia-Pacific countries based on existing bilateral trade accords.
+The bloc aims to sign free trade agreements (FTAs) with Asia-Pacific countries based on existing bilateral trade accords.

 Panama penned an FTA with Mexico on April 2, 2013, allowing the country to receive its Alliance “entry ticket” since it already has pacts with Chile, Colombia, and Peru.
 A tariff disagreement has been the main obstacle to Panama’s accession, but in a 2017 meeting with then-Chilean President Michelle Bachelet, Panamanian President Juan Carlos Varela reasserted his country’s desire to join the bloc.

-- High-Level Group: To accomplish the Alliance’s goals, the Declaration of Lima established a High-Level Group (HLG) that would meet as a council, made up of member countries’ ministers and vice ministers of commerce, trade, and foreign affairs.
+- High-Level Group: To accomplish the Alliance’s goals, the Lima Declaration established a High-Level Group (GAN) made up of member countries’ ministers and vice ministers of commerce, trade, and foreign affairs.
 Officials also serve as national coordinators and operate in 26 technical groups covering a range of issues, including innovation, labor, mining development, intellectual property, the environment, and culture.
-Groups hold meetings to evaluate and discuss progress or changes within these areas.
-The Inter-American Development Bank provides technical assistance to working groups upon request.
+Groups hold meetings to evaluate and discuss progress or changes within their areas.
+The Inter-American Development Bank provides technical assistance to these groups upon request.

-- The Pacific Alliance Business Council was established at the First Meeting of the Council of Ministers of the Pacific Alliance in August 2012.
-The Business Council is comprised of 14 businesspeople from member countries who meet to further private-sector integration.
+- The Pacific Alliance Business Council was established at the first meeting of the Pacific Alliance’s GAN in August 2012.
+The Council comprises businesspeople from member countries who meet to further private-sector integration.

-- Pacific Alliance Parliament: On May 6, 2013, heads of legislatures from Alliance member countries signed an agreement to form a Pacific Alliance Inter-Parliamentary Committee.
-This body would develop legislation to approve Alliance trade agreements.
+- Inter-Parliamentary Commission: On May 6, 2013, heads of legislatures from Alliance member countries signed an agreement to form a Pacific Alliance Inter-Parliamentary Committee.
+This body develops legislation to approve Alliance trade agreements.

-- Trade: Alliance members keep a network of trade agreements with each other and additional countries to promote commercial, foreign investment, innovation, and technological exchange.
-At the HLG working meeting in January 2013, the Alliance agreed to liberalize trade by 90 percent by March 31, 2013, meaning that inter-member tariffs would be reduced to 10 percent.
-During the 2015 Presidential Summit in Peru, the Alliance signed the Framework Agreement to implement a 92 percent tariff cut on July 20, and is looking to eliminate the remaining 8 percent in the next few years.
+- Trade: Alliance members keep a network of trade agreements between each other and additional countries to promote international commerce, foreign investment, innovation, and technological exchange.
+At the GAN working meeting in January 2013, the Alliance agreed to reduce inter-member tariffs to 10 percent by March 31, 2013.
+In 2016, member countries adopted an agreement cutting tariffs on 92 percent of imports and exports, with the other 8 percent to be phased out in the following three to 17 years.

 - Migration: With a combined population of approximately 228 million people, member countries have made advancements toward the free movement of people.
 Not only does this promote members’ tourism industries; it also increases the international competitiveness gained through academic and business exchange.
 In November 2012, Mexico exempted Colombian and Peruvian residents from visas for stays of up to 180 days (Chile has been exempt from this requirement in Mexico since 1991).
-Visa requirements between Costa Rica and Peru are slated to be lifted in the fall of 2015.
-The Alliance has also implemented a joint system to provide 100 annual university scholarships to promote student exchange, eliminated transit visas, and began talks to create a single passport for member countries.
+Visa requirements between Costa Rica and Peru were lifted in 2015.
+The Alliance also implemented a joint system to provide 100 annual university scholarships to promote student exchange, eliminated transit visas, and began talks to create a single passport for member countries.

 - Integrated Financial Markets: The Latin American Integrated Market (MILA) is the joint stock exchange between Chile, Colombia, Peru, and Mexico.
-In pursuit of financial integration, the four member countries combined their financial markets into one combined bourse, or stock market.
-Since May 2011, Chile, Colombia, and Peru have used MILA to conduct cross-border trading of companies.
+In pursuit of financial integration, the four member countries combined their financial markets into a single bourse, or stock market.
+Since May 2011, Chile, Colombia, and Peru have used MILA to conduct cross-border trading between companies.
 Mexico became an official member of MILA in 2014.

 - Multilateral Ties: The Alliance is expanding connections with other regions.
-At the Community of Latin American and Caribbean States (CELAC)-EU summit in January 2013, Alliance member countries held bilateral meetings and signed agreements with European leaders in an effort to deepen ties to European markets.
-At the time, Chile penned pacts signed with Brazil, Germany, and Spain.
+At the Community of Latin American and Caribbean States (CELAC)-EU Summit in January 2013, Alliance member countries held bilateral meetings and signed agreements with European leaders in an effort to deepen ties to European markets.
+At the time, Chile signed pacts with Brazil, Germany, and Spain.
 The Alliance and the European Union reaffirmed their relationship in a joint statement on July 17, 2018.
 With the exception of Colombia, Alliance members are also part of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), the free trade agreement between 11 Asia-Pacific countries that developed after the United States withdrew from the Trans-Pacific Partnership (TPP).
 In 2017, leaders from the eight Mercosur and Pacific Alliance states met to develop a plan for possible integration between the two blocs.

-Celeste Castillejo and Rachel Glickhouse contributed to this article.
+Celeste Castillejo, Rachel Glickhouse, and Brian Harper contributed to this article.